microsoft/AzureTRE/docs/tre-admins/setup-instructions/installing-base-workspace.md

     Copy the resulting JSON payload.

-    !!! info
-        If you're using Codespaces, you may encounter a `Permission denied` issue with the Docker daemon.
-To fix this, run `sudo bash ./devops/scripts/set_docker_sock_permission.sh` from the root of the repository, then retry the make command.

 1. Navigate to the Swagger UI at `https://<azure_tre_fqdn>/api/docs`

 1. Log into the Swagger UI by clicking `Authorize`, then `Authorize` again.
 You will be redirected to the login page.